 Although we were paying our bills, our sum of debt was still quite large, and quite scary when you consider the mortgage we just added to it and that we were soon going to be responsible for a baby… someone that I heard was quite expensive.

 We reigned in our spending almost immediately.
-We didn’t know what the future was going to hold, but if we were going to ever get out of debt, we had to start cutting some big corners.
+There is no way to know what the future holds, but if we were going to ever get out of debt, we had to start cutting some big corners.

 - We traded the gas-guzzling SUV for a small, compact sedan.